zriyansh/signoz.io/docs/logs-management/logs-api/search-logs.md

 }
 ```

-### Previous 10 logs
+#### Fetching the Previous 10 logs

-Here we are adding `offset=10` since we fetched the first 10 logs in the previous request.
+To fetch the previous 10 logs, you can use the `offset` parameter.
+For example, if you have already fetched the first 10 logs, set `offset` to 10 to retrieve the next 10 logs based on the specified key.

 ```json
 {
     "start": 1700734490000,